Which Product Background Color to Use in Your Ecommerce Photos

 Our goal is to showcase your products in the best light so they can dazzle and amaze your audience.
 We simplify everything by doing all the work for you.
 Our team of professionals will produce studio quality photos for your products, edited and ready to upload to all your ecommerce channels.
 All you have to do is choose your background, along with any other customizations you need, and we’ll take it from there.

 What’s the best way to make a strong first impression on your customers?
-Your product photography.
+Your product photography

 With ecommerce becoming a preferred way to shop, buyers want to understand the look and feel they would get from physically entering a store.
 This is why product photography plays such a crucial role in your shoppers’ buying process.
 The more angles, information, and even textures you can show of your product, the better.

-Product on white backgrounds
+Plain white backgrounds

-White backgrounds give you versatility.
+A clean white background gives you versatility.
 They work well no matter what color your products are.
 (Yes, even if the product itself is white.)
 White subjects against a white background can work with the right lighting and editing to draw the eye to the product.
 You can create contrast, make a product pop, or even play with interesting shadows to bring in dimension.

 It’s also worth noting that lots of image colors can create larger file sizes.
 If you're worried about load times on your website, plain white backgrounds may help decrease the overall data size of your product images.